Avoid These Common Halloween Injuries

 Keep an eye on your pets during Halloween.
 They are often forgotten about during the rush of the holiday evening.
 If your pet is likely to be frightened by loud noises or by costumes worn by tiny humans, put them in a back room or in their crate.
 When your kids come in with the big candy haul, put the candy up and out of reach of snooping paws.
 Your dogs will be the better for it.

 Halloween doesn’t have to be risky for you or your little ones.
 Use the tips above to stay safe.
-If you are ever involved in an accident in Charlotte or elsewhere in North Carolina, reach out to our experienced team of personal injury attorneys for assistance.
+If you are ever involved in a car accident in Charlotte or elsewhere in North Carolina, reach out to our experienced team of personal injury attorneys for assistance.
 We may be able to help you recover compensation for your injuries.
 Call today to schedule an appointment for a free case evaluation and let us tell you more about your legal options.